shiba24/birdsong-generation-project/README.md

 # Notice

- - This project is work-in-process.
-The dataset is not open-access yet.
+ - The dataset is not open-access yet.
 Hense you cannot replicate this project.

  - This project is only my own, not belonging to my supervisor.
 All the mistakes and misunderstandings belong to myself.